 - Explore the Columbia River Gorge, a nature-lover's paradise and crown jewel of the Pacific Northwest

 - Cycle the Historic Columbia River Highway, a National Historic Landmark and a Bicycling magazine "must ride"

-- Admire Mount Adams and Mount Hood as you bike past the wild and scenic White Salmon River, named by Lewis and Clark
+- Admire Mount Adams and Mount Hood as you pedal past the wild and scenic White Salmon River, named by Lewis and Clark

-- Pedal through the bucolic Willamette Valley, dotted with farms, orchards and some of the world's finest pinot noir grapes
+- Bike through the bucolic Willamette Valley, dotted with farms, orchards and some of the world's finest Pinot Noir grapes

 6 Days Casual & Premiere Hotels*